grafana/grafana/pkg/services/live/leader/readme.md

 We can count failure count, at some point close stream.
 We can make retries at this point.

-If we touch – but there is no entry then we should close stream.
+If we refresh – but there is no entry – then we should close stream.
-If we touch - but there is entry with another leadership ID (or node ID?) – then we should close the current stream.
+If we refresh - but there is entry with another leadership ID (or node ID?) – then we should close the current stream.

 ### Failure scenario #4: Can't check leader during subscription lifetime

-Redis should be available – for now we can disconnect client, this should not be often, but can make retries to Redis at this point.
+Redis should be available – we can postpone decision to the next interval tick.
+Since most of the time things will fine this may lead to an increased leadership loss detection with a delay which seems fine to start with.

 ### Failure scenario #5: Existing subscription consumes events from a stream with another leadershipID